home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

     - Update to a later released Bluetooth chip firmware on the Bluetooth adapter.
 Updating firmware is usually straightforward if the manufacturer or the chip maker provides one.
 - Bluetooth adapters are RFI sensitive and can be very susceptible to all types of EMI/EMF interference:
   - Poor placement of the Bluetooth adapter and/or wrong orientation of Bluetooth adapter antenna:
-    - Use a long USB extension cable to place Bluetooth adapter away from interference and obstacles.
+    - Use a long USB extension cable to place the Bluetooth adapter away from interference and obstacles.
       - Ensure the USB extension cable is adequately shielded (thick cables usually have this).
         - A USB extension cable makes orienting the Bluetooth adapter/antenna easier.
     - Try different physical placement and orientations of the Bluetooth adapter or its antenna: